sherlock-audit/2024-04-xkeeper/README.md

 ___

 ### Q: Are there any protocol roles?
 Please list them and provide whether they are TRUSTED or RESTRICTED, or provide a more comprehensive description of what a role can and can't do/impact.
-Each automation vault has an owner, that role is RESTRICTED.
+Each automation vault has an owner, that role is TRUSTED for the vault itself, but RESTRICTED for the whole protocol.
 ___

 ### Q: For permissioned functions, please list all checks and requirements that will be made before calling the function.